rmikehodges/hideNsneak/README.md

 * *Proxy through infrastructure*
 * *Deploy C2 redirectors*
 * *Send and receive files*
-* *Port scanning via NMAP*
+* *Distributed Port Scanning*
-* *Remote installations of Burp Collab, Cobalt Strike, Socat, LetsEncrypt, GoPhish, and SQLMAP*
+* *Remote installations of Burp Collaborator, Cobalt Strike, Socat, LetsEncrypt, GoPhish, and SQLMAP*
-* *Work with teams*
+* *Share and manage infrastructure across various teams.

 Running locally
 ---------------
 *A few disclosures for V 2.0:*
 * At this time, all hosts are assumed `Ubuntu 16.04 Linux`.
-* All code is run inside of a docker container, this includes your secrets
+* All code is run inside of a docker container, this includes your secrets: so protect it accordingly.

 1. Create a new AWS S3 bucket in `us-east-1`
 	- Ensure this is not public as it will hold your terraform state
 2. `docker build -t hidensneak .`
-3. `docker run -it hidensneak <args>`
+3. `docker run -it hidensneak`
-4. `alias hideNsneak='docker run -it hidensneak'`
+4. `bash-5.0# hideNsneak --help`
 5. `hideNsneak setup aws -s <secret> -a <access> -b <bucket>`
 6. From here you can setup your other keys for other services or run solely on AWS